Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Dispersion

 and $T(k_x d)$ is either $\tan(k_x d)$ or $-\cot(k_x d)$.

-However, we can now see that this is an implicitly spatially propagated representation, since in time propagated systems we do not (cannot) know $\omega$, but we do know $\Vec{k}$.
-Therefore eqn. \eqref{eq-example-zk} should be rewritten accordingly, using $k_z$ for $\beta$ (since wavevector is no longer a propagation reference), and $\Omega$ for $\omega$ (since frequency now \emph{is} a propagation reference); thus ~
+{However, we can now notice that this expression looks like one where we know know $\omega$, and from that have to calculate the matching wavevector properties -- i.e. that this is an implicitly spatially propagated representation.
+Therefore, for the temporally propagated case that is the focus of this paper, where $\Vec{k}$ is the known quantity, eqn. \eqref{eq-example-zk} should be rewritten.
+Accordingly we use $k_z$ for $\beta$ (since wavevector is no longer a propagation reference), and $\Omega$ for $\omega$ (since frequency now \emph{is} a propagation reference); thus we have} ~

 Here we see that the natural (reference) propagation frequency is defined solely by the transverse wavevector $k_x$, as is the matching evolution wavevector $k_z$.
 While apparently simpler than the traditional form, since $\Omega$ is directly given by $k_x$, we usually want to neglect any direct knowledge of the transverse properties.
 This means that what we really want is not $\Omega(k_x)$, but $\Omega(k_z)$, the inverse of the traditionally preferred $\beta(\omega)$.